MN’s “Ugliest City” is a 1 Hour Drive from St. Cloud Says Website

 On Saturday, September 11 the city held a Glencoe Welcoming Week Party.
 "Whether you’re a newcomer or a long-time resident – no matter where you’re from – you belong in Glencoe," reads the event details on Facebook.
 "Belonging begins with US!"
 Boy, that doesn't sound very exclusive at all!
 On August 28, the city held a Soggy Doggy Day at the community aquatic center.

 Also in August, the city held family fun nights at the ballroom.
 Sponsors prettied up the "generally ugly" downtown this summer with flower baskets, and the roads you've probably never driven -- unnamed ALOT writer -- are currently under construction to be improved.

 Look, I'm not saying Glencoe is the shining star of Minnesota.
-But you clearly haven't done any research and likely never even passed through.
+But you clearly haven't done any research and likely have never even passed through.
 So go find something positive to write about.
-The only ones who get to talk bad about Glencoe are us.
+The only folks who get to talk bad about Glencoe are us.